 Measuring a Brand Promise is hard to do, but if you can actually measure your achievements in accordance to Brand Promise, well that’s pretty incredible.

 Think Geico’s “15 minutes or less” Brand Promise.
 You can see for yourself if it takes you 15 minutes to save 15% or more on car insurance.
 If and when you do, it reinforces your trust in Geico.
 They made a promise and kept it.

 Another great example is Southwest Airlines “Transferency” initiative.
 The promise, “Low Fares, Nothing To Hide” is clear, concrete and measurable.
 You yourself can hold Southwest accountable if you are hit with unexpected fees.

 To consumers who have grown weary of empty Promises, a promise that they themselves can hold you accountable to is a breath of fresh air.

 The perception of your brand hinges on your ability to deliver on Brand Promise.
 Consumers won’t take kindly to your emotional appeal, demonstration of principle, or concrete service guarantee if the experience isn’t consistent with the message.

 Think long and hard about what promise you are making to your customers.
 Your promise is more than a sexy tagline.
 It’s a statement of your integrity.

 Are there any Brand Promise attributes you’d add to this list?
-Are there any Brand Promise examples you find particularly effective?
+Are there any examples of Brand Promise you find particularly effective?
 If so we’d love to hear them from you!

 Visit Branding For The People, If this article was useful, please share it with others and/or submit a comment below.